Crusherbolt/TREKERS-UNITY/README.md

-Here's the updated README with the additional installation commands for npm, thirdweb, React, and development server setup:
 #### THIS IS WEBGL PART OF THE TREKERS.

 # 🎮 TREKER: Metaverse Game
 *Revolutionary Unity WebGL metaverse with blockchain-powered virtual real estate*